 AUSTIN, Texas – (Nov.
-1, 2012) – Dr. Beverly Sutton, distinguished pediatrician and psychiatrist who started the Child & Adolescent Psychiatry Residency Program at Austin State Hospital in 1971 and led the transition of residency programs from the hospital to Seton Healthcare Family, has been inducted into the Central Texas Academic Health Care Hall of Fame.
+1, 2012) – Dr. Beverly Sutton, distinguished pediatrician and psychiatrist who started the Child & Adolescent Psychiatry Residency Program at Austin State Hospital in 1971 and led the transition of residency programs from the hospital to Ascension Seton, has been inducted into the Central Texas Academic Health Care Hall of Fame.

 A plaque honoring her will join other Hall of Famers on the first floor of the Clinical Education Center at Brackenridge.
 It will note Dr. Sutton’s contributions to the growth of local “psychiatry educational opportunities and psychiatric clinical services.”

 Dr. Sutton was honored during a special luncheon Oct.
-31 for local retired physicians sponsored by Seton Healthcare Family at the St. Vincent de Paul Auditorium in the Seton Administration Offices building.
-Dr. Jim Lindsey, Seton Healthcare Family senior vice president and chief medical officer, made the presentation.
+31 for local retired physicians sponsored by Ascension Seton at the St. Vincent de Paul Auditorium in the Ascension Seton Administration Offices building.
+Dr. Jim Lindsey, Ascension Seton senior vice president and chief medical officer, made the presentation.

 Recalling how he and other Army medics were escorted into combat areas by armed U.S. troops, he noted, “Many times out in those remote and dangerous villages and hamlets were Catholic nuns – no volunteers or groups with a fancy or catchy name, but Catholic nuns quietly and courageously caring for the same people, risking their lives every day, as we did, for the simple reason that it was the right thing to do.”